29 Top NYC Angel Investors

 Best Angel Investors in NYC

-New York City is filled with financial opportunities, but the angel investor individuals and groups below have taken a particular interest in the city’s startup scene.
+New York City is filled with financial opportunities, but the angel investor groups below have taken a particular interest in the city’s startup scene.
 Here are the top angel investors in the "Big Apple."

 1. 37 Angels

 37 Angels is much more than just an angel investor, they help close the gender gap in startup investing using educational content.
 The group includes a BootCamp on angel investing listed on the website.
-The process of getting involved with 37 angels is clear and easy.
+The process of getting involved with 37 Angels is clear and easy.
 The group believes in using transparency to provide clear and open communication for all parties involved.

 2. Golden Seeds